zpar-ky/laser-kb/L-A-S-E-R.notes.md

-# A GMK Laser inspired case, in a custom 85-key handwired ortholinear package.
+A GMK Laser inspired case, in a custom 85-key handwired ortholinear package.

-this readme is a clone of L-A-S-E-R.notes.md

 Design and print case with http://builder.swillkb.com/ , cuts by lasergist
 Philosophy for layers is the ability to use only one hand for lower and raise keys.